Godmindfamily, Chapter 5

 Put differently, the knowledge belief works feedback loop of Godmindbody applies to TMS, sanctification, and differentiation; acting on the knowledge and the belief successfully strengthens knowledge and confidence in a virtuous cycle.
 ‘Knowledge’ in this context would be Bowen Theory, the relevant passages of scripture, the Godmindfamily perspective, and how it applies to the individual’s family situation.

 Complaining, arguing, nagging, moodiness, emotional distancing, oversensitivity etc. are conditioned responses – as is overdependence itself.
 That is, they are habits, learned reactions to a once neutral stimulus that now elicit specific behaviours.
 For example, every time Xander tries to do something difficult (stimulus), he gets frustrated and calls for his mother to help (response).
 And conditioning relies on expectation to persist – the expectation that the stimulus will trigger the response.
 Expect the stimulus not to trigger the conditioned response, and it won’t.
 Conditioning patterns of relationship and behavioural dysfunction become associated with a certain person – a parent, a spouse, a partner, a child, a sibling, etc. Conditioning largely explains why there is typically more emotional reactivity in the family of origin and why emotional dysfunction often worsens over time in marriages and new families, after a relatively brief ‘honeymoon period’.
-More time = more chances for the deceiver to attempt to create negative expectations and false associations of stimulus and reaction.
-Of course, people don’t have to fall into these perceptual traps.
+More time = more chances for the deceiver to attempt to instil negative expectations and false associations of stimulus and reaction, although people do not have to fall into these perceptual traps.

 I’ll provide another, all-too common example.
-Miranda’s dad was disloyal to her mom, and they divorced.
+Miranda’s father was disloyal to her mother, and they divorced.
 Miranda’s last boyfriend Mike cheated on her with her sister.
 She is now jealous and paranoid about her husband Bill having an affair, which makes her less attractive to Bill.
 Each time she makes a paranoid comment or invades his privacy by checking his phone, Bill becomes more distant, which fuels Miranda’s jealous fantasies, in a self-fulfilling prophecy.
 Eventually, Bill is so fed up that he starts cheating on Miranda with his co-worker, Phyliss.
 Miranda finds out and files for divorce.
 The marriage could be repaired if both parties understood what had happened, and decided to believe the problems on both sides would cease and acted accordingly; or at least their new understanding could lead to a better outcome in Bill and Miranda’s subsequent relationships with other people.

 Robert Merton also came up with the term ‘role model’, to describe how people emulate the behaviours of people they admire or want to be like, typically selected from the reference set: a social group the individual is not necessarily part of, but compares himself or herself to.[xxii]
 The concept of the role model also engenders numerous self-fulfilling prophecies, in which people consciously or unconsciously expect to be like someone else, and thereby end up like their role model.
 This often happens in families.
 Role models can be good or (more often) bad.